 The critique of Roe often boils down to the claim that the Constitution does not make specific mention of abortion anywhere and that the court, in delivering this landmark ruling, didn’t bother to explain why the procedure is protected as a constitutionally kosher right.
 But Harry Blackmun’s majority opinion is more straightforward than it is given credit for: The right to an abortion, Blackmun writes, is grounded in a “right to privacy … founded in the Fourteenth Amendment’s concept of personal liberty.”
 As Blackmun writes, restricting a woman’s right to an abortion would necessarily cause “psychological harm,” affect a woman’s “mental and physical health,” and “force upon the woman a distressful life and future.”
 In other words, liberty is a broad concept, one that incorporates the ability to make such a gargantuan personal choice about one’s body and future free from state interference.

-If there’s any legitimate criticism of Blackmun’s opinion, it’s that ; a woman’s freedom to participate freely in society should be stressed more than privacy or the potential harms of an unwanted pregnancy, and Roe’s trimester framework still gave states too much latitude to undermine the rights asserted by Blackmun.
+If there’s any legitimate criticism of Blackmun’s opinion, it’s that it didn’t go far enough; a woman’s freedom to participate freely in society should be stressed more than privacy or the potential harms of an unwanted pregnancy, and Roe’s trimester framework still gave states too much latitude to undermine the rights asserted by Blackmun.
 But what Roe does, at its heart, is define abortion as a fundamental aspect of freedom rather than merely a necessary medical procedure.
 Roe forces us to think about liberty more broadly, to understand that self-determination in our society requires highlighting the unique needs of vulnerable populations rather than adopting a strict and unwavering view of individual rights.
 By adopting this robust formulation of liberty and centering personal freedom and self-determination, Democrats can place abortion rights directly alongside other rights currently under attack, from gay marriage to the ability to use contraception to voting rights and more.

 Roe is also an entirely sensible ruling in a legal sense, especially considering what often passes for constitutional jurisprudence.
-The Supreme Court’s most recent term is not going to go down in history as a particularly rigorous, or , period of legal reasoning.
+The Supreme Court’s most recent term is not going to go down in history as a particularly rigorous, or even consistently logical, period of legal reasoning.
 But long before this Calvinball court started its most recent term, the case books overflowed with unintelligible gobbledygook, from the “anti-commandeering doctrine” invented by the right to shield states from federal intervention to the absurd idea that corporate spending in elections is protectable speech, to the game of historical grab bag conservatives employ to justify a constitutional right to own an assault rifle.
 That Roe is often cited as some ne plus ultra of the Supreme Court’s more indefensible rulings is simply intellectually dishonest, and unfairly gives cover to the right’s own brazen judicial activism.

 Still, it cannot be said that the left’s reluctance to embrace Roe’s core reasoning stems entirely from good-faith beliefs about constitutional law.
 In fact, Democrats’ unwillingness to truly assert and defend what Blackmun identified as the essential truth of Roe was accompanied by several occasions in which abortion rights were undermined, often with Democrats’ assent.

-The Hyde Amendment, the law prohibiting federal funds from being used to finance abortion, is still on the books with little historical opposition from Democrats (Obama once to a federal option that would cover abortions, noting the “tradition, historically, of not financing” abortions with federal money).
+The Hyde Amendment, the law prohibiting federal funds from being used to finance abortion, is still on the books with little historical opposition from Democrats (Obama once refused to commit to a federal option that would cover abortions, noting the “tradition, historically, of not financing” abortions with federal money).
 President Bill Clinton proliferated the idea, repeated by generations of Democrats, that abortions should be “safe, legal, and rare.”
-More recently, when President Trump to appoint anti-Roe justices to the Supreme Court, Democrats didn’t bother to make abortion a central piece of their opposition to Amy Coney Barrett, on her vague views about the Affordable Care Act.
+More recently, when President Trump promised to appoint anti-Roe justices to the Supreme Court, Democrats didn’t bother to make abortion a central piece of their opposition to Amy Coney Barrett, instead focusing on her vague views about the Affordable Care Act.

 Of course, the primary blame for the grim reality facing American women today lies with the Supreme Court’s far-right majority and the Republicans who appointed them.
 But future generations will wonder why the left spent the decades following the Roe ruling whittling down the idea of abortion to a mere medical procedure protected by a flimsy legal precedent instead of asserting the fact that reproductive freedoms are part and parcel with other fundamental rights worth defending with the full weight of the Democratic Party’s political power.
 Ultimately, Roe is gone, and so too are the days of hiding behind it as an untouchable precedent.
 It’s long past time for Democrats to adopt Blackmun’s central innovation: Abortion isn’t just an important medical procedure but a necessary component of every woman’s constitutional guarantee of freedom.